Nevenall/sufficient-reason/Stories/01 Start of Things.md

 I like that even better.
 She is a dedicated mind/spirit technocrat.
-And she has her research notes Ooo…what if she uses her collection of angels as kind of a memory palace storage for her research and for her Watching over the locals.
+And she has her research notes Ooo… what if she uses her collection of angels as kind of a memory palace storage for her research and for her Watching over the locals.